OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 You agree to comply with all applicable export and reexport control laws and regulations, including the EAR, trade and economic sanctions maintained by OFAC, and the ITAR.
 Specifically, you agree that you shall not – directly or indirectly – sell, export, reexport, transfer, divert, or otherwise dispose of any products, software, or technology (including products derived from or based on such technology) received from Spotify under the Agreements to any destination, entity, or person prohibited by any applicable laws or regulations of the United States or any other jurisdiction without obtaining prior authorization from the competent government authorities as required by those laws and regulations.
 This export control clause shall survive termination or cancellation of the Agreements.

-15 Payments, cancellations, and cooling off
+15 Payments and cancellations

-Paid Subscriptions can be purchased either by (1) paying a monthly subscription fee. or (2) pre-payment giving you access to the Spotify Service for a specific time period (“Pre-Paid Period”).
+Paid Subscriptions can be purchased directly from Spotify or through a third party, such as a telephone company, either by (1) paying a monthly subscription fee. or (2) pre-payment giving you access to the Spotify Service for a specific time period (“Pre-Paid Period”).
 If you have purchased a Paid Subscription using a Code, your Paid Subscription will automatically terminate at the end of the Pre-Paid Period, or when there is an insufficient pre-paid balance to pay for the Service.
 When you register for a Paid Subscription, Trial, or Code online, you consent to get access to Spotify Premium immediately.
-If you reside outside the United States and register for a Paid Subscription or Code online, you may change your mind for any or no reason and receive a full refund of all monies paid within fourteen (14) days (the “Cooling-off Period”).
-Refunds will not, however, be provided if you have accessed Spotify at any time during the Cooling-off Period.

-Unless your Paid Subscription has been purchased as a Pre-Paid Period, your payment to Spotify (or to a third party through whom you purchased the Paid Subscription, such as a telephone company) will automatically renew at the end of the subscription period, unless you cancel your Paid Subscription through your subscription page before the end of the current subscription period.
+Unless your Paid Subscription has been purchased as a Pre-Paid Period, your payment to Spotify will automatically renew at the end of the subscription period, unless you cancel your Paid Subscription through your subscription page before the end of the current subscription period.
 The cancellation will take effect the day after the last day of the current subscription period, and you will be downgraded to the Free Service.
-However, if you cancel your payment or Paid Subscription and/or terminate any of the Agreements (1) after you have accessed Spotify during the Cooling-off Period, or (2) after the Cooling-off Period is over (where applicable), or (3) before the end of the current subscription period, we will not refund any subscription fees already paid to us.
+However, if you cancel your payment or Paid Subscription and/or terminate any of the Agreements before the end of the current subscription period, we will not refund any subscription fees already paid to us.
+The refund method will depend upon the payment method.

-If you wish to receive a full refund of all monies paid before the Cooling-off Period is over, you must contact Customer Support.
+If you believe you are entitled to receive a refund of any monies paid to Spotify, please contact Customer support.

+If you have purchased your Paid Subscription through a third party, your subscription is also subject to the terms of your agreement with that third party (in addition to these Terms).
+To cancel your subscription, you must cancel directly with that third party.

 Spotify may change the price for the Paid Subscriptions, Pre-Paid Period (for periods not yet paid for), or Codes from time to time, and will communicate any price changes to you in advance and, if applicable, how to accept those changes.
 Price changes for Paid Subscriptions will take effect at the start of the next subscription period following the date of the price change.
 As permitted by local law, you accept the new price by continuing to use the Spotify Service after the price change takes effect.
 If you do not agree with the price changes, you have the right to reject the change by unsubscribing from the Spotify Service prior to the price change going into effect.
 Please therefore make sure you read any such notification of price changes carefully.

 16 Term and termination

 The Agreements will continue to apply to you until terminated by either you or Spotify.
-However, you acknowledge and agree that the perpetual licence granted by you in relation to User Content, including Feedback, is irrevocable and will therefore continue after expiry or termination of any of the Agreements for any reason.
+However, you acknowledge and agree that the perpetual license granted by you in relation to User Content, including Feedback, is irrevocable and will therefore continue after expiry or termination of any of the Agreements for any reason.
 Spotify may terminate the Agreements or suspend your access to the Spotify Service at any time, including in the event of your actual or suspected unauthorised use of the Spotify Service and/or Content, or non-compliance with the Agreements.
-If you or Spotify terminate the Agreements, or if Spotify suspends your access to the Spotify Service, you agree that Spotify shall have no liability or responsibility to you and Spotify will not refund any amounts that you have already paid, to the fullest extent permitted under applicable law.
+If you or Spotify terminate the Agreements, or if Spotify suspends your access to the Spotify Service, you agree that Spotify shall have no liability or responsibility to you, and Spotify will not refund any amounts that you have already paid, to the fullest extent permitted under applicable law.
 To learn how to terminate your Spotify account, please contact us through the Customer Service contact form which is available on our About Us page.
 This section will be enforced to the extent permissible by applicable law.
 You may terminate the Agreements at any time.

 Sections 6, 7, 8, 10, 14, 16, 17, 18, 19, 20, 21, 22, 23, and 24 herein, as well as any other sections of the Agreements that, either explicitly or by their nature, must remain in effect even after termination of the Agreements, shall survive termination.